Karthikb777/KIT-hub/README.md

 # KIT hub

-A single portal for students and teachers to share classwork.
-Built using Django.
+A Django website for students and teachers to share classwork.

 ## Features